IUnknown68/Ajvar/README.md

 - Open the "Property Manager" in VS and find the file `code\settings.user` (the file you just copied).
 - Adjust the paths in the section "User Macros" according to your project layout.

 Generally we use foldernames for build folders (and by this for libs) following this format:

 `$(Configuration)_$(PlatformName)`

-  So e.g. for the 32bit debug version, output will be generated in `Debug_Win32`, and libraries are expected in a subfolder named equally.
+So e.g. for the 32bit debug version, output will be generated in `Debug_Win32`, and libraries are expected in a some folder named equally.
 The `$(FullConfiguration)` macro can be used to refer to this combination.

 Building
 ========
 ##### Libraries / tests
-Do a "Batch build" in VS and check
+Do a "Batch build" in VS and check `libAjvarTests` for in each configuration you need.
+The dependencies will also build `libAjvar`.
-- libAjvar
-- libAjvarTests

-for in each configuration you need.

 ##### Documentation
-- Build the "Documentation" project.
-Dependencies make sure also libAjvar and libAjvarTests will also get built in your current configuration.
+Build the "Documentation" project.
+It depends on `libAjvarTests`, so `libAjvar` and `libAjvarTests` will be built in the selected configuration.
 You need [doxygen](http://www.stack.nl/~dimitri/doxygen/) for this.

 ##### Deploy
 You can build all "Deploy" targets as a batch.
 This will generate